TamasNeumer/Ph03nix-InterviewPrep/Web/ReactJS/React.md

   });
   ```

+#### Presentational and Container components
+**Presentational components**
+- Are concerned with how things look.
+- May contain both presentational and container components inside, and usually have some DOM markup and styles of their own.
+- Have no dependencies on the rest of the app, such as Flux actions or stores.
+- Don’t specify how the data is loaded or mutated.
+- Receive data and callbacks exclusively via props.
+- Are written as _functional components_ unless they need state, lifecycle hooks, or performance optimizations.

+**Container components**
+- Are concerned with how things work.
+- May contain both presentational and container components inside but usually don’t have any DOM markup of their own except for some wrapping divs, and never have any styles.
+- Provide the data and behavior to presentational or other container components.
+- Call Flux/Redux actions and provide these as callbacks to the presentational components.
+- Are often stateful, as they tend to serve as data sources.
+- Are usually generated using higher order components such as _connect()_ from React Redux, _createContainer()_ from Relay, or _Container.create()_ from Flux Utils, rather than written by hand.

+**Benefints**
+- Reusability, better understanding,
 ## Event handling, this keyword, binding
 #### Event handling of components
 - Some components (such as a button) has unique event handles (such as onClick).
 You can add event handlers as the following: